hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 1. The _Organization Management_ role (a Purview Portal role) to create [**Audit Retention policies**](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies).

-2. End users require either an E3 or E5 license to see audit events like MailItemsAccessedd
+2. End users with an E3 or E5 license to see audit events like MailItemsAccessed

 To assign the role, do the following: